Measurement of the effective weak mixing angle in $p\bar{p}\rightarrow Z/\gamma^{*}\rightarrow e^{+}e^{-}$ events: Abstract

 \section{Abstract}

-We present a measurement of the fundamental parameter of the standard model, the weak mixing angle, in $\DY$ events at a center of mass energy of 1.96 TeV, using data corresponding to 9.7 fb$^{-1}$ of integrated luminosity collected by the D0 detector at the Fermilab Tevatron.
+We present a measurement of the fundamental parameter of the standard model, the weak mixing angle $\effstw$ which determines the relative strength of weak and electromagnetic interactions, in $\DY$ events at a center of mass energy of 1.96 TeV, using data corresponding to 9.7 fb$^{-1}$ of integrated luminosity collected by the D0 detector at the Fermilab Tevatron.
 The effective weak mixing angle is extracted from the forward-backward charge asymmetry as a function of the invariant mass around the $Z$ boson pole.
-The measured value of $\effstw=0.23146 \pm 0.00047$ is the most precise measurement from light quark interactions to date, with a precision close to the best LEP and SLD results.
+The measured value of $\effstw=0.23147 \pm 0.00047$ is the most precise measurement from light quark interactions to date, with a precision close to the best LEP and SLD results.

 The weak mixing angle $\sin^2\theta_W$ is one of the fundamental parameters of the standard model (SM).
 It describes the relative strength of the axial-vector couplings $g^f_A$ to the vector couplings $g^f_V$ in neutral-current interactions of a $Z$ boson to fermions $f$ with Lagrangian